 The devastation to our oceans is only getting worse, but hopefully, there is still time for this to change.
 Protecting the oceans starts with you.

-Many of the best non-profit marine charities and organisations focus on restoring ecosystems, educating the public, and developing awareness projects.
+Many of the best non-profit marine charities and organizations focus on restoring ecosystems, educating the public, and developing awareness projects.

 There are various marine charities that focus their efforts on different conservation priorities, this can be anything from coral reef restoration to marine mammal population protection, to changing policies and regulations for marine wildlife to be more bio-diverse.